Ivy Mike: Device design and preparations

-The 82 ST "Mike" device was essentially a building that resembled a factory rather than a weapon.
+The 82 ST "Mike" device was a building that resembled a factory rather than a weapon.
 It has been reported that Soviet engineers derisively referred to "Mike" as a "thermonuclear installation".

 The device was designed by Richard Garwin, a student of Enrico Fermi, on the suggestion of Edward Teller.
 It had been decided that nothing other than a full-scale test would validate the idea of the Teller-Ulam design.
 Garwin was instructed to use very conservative estimates when designing the test, and told that it need not be small and light enough to be deployed by air.